Tarmean/tarmean.github.io/OpenRec.md

 This query is similar to a recursion-schemes fold, where we flatten all child-terms using an algebra `(ExprF :+: LangF) a -> a`.
 But we have some advantages:

 - By having a first-class function we can perform ad-hoc traversal orders, such as looping a transformation until the result stops changing
 - We can work with mutually recursive types.
-We can throw all types into a sum as in datatypes ala carte, using `data (:+:) f g a = L (f a) | R (g a)`, but the transformation usually has to be hand-written.
+Recursion-schemes can throw all types into a big sum as in datatypes ala carte, using `data (:+:) f g a = L (f a) | R (g a)`.
+But the transformation probably has to be hand-written for each combination of targeted types.

 ### Typing the Data.Data